devaprasath-it21/HANDWRITTEN-TEXT-RECOGNITION/README.md

 4. CLASSIFICATION
    This is the decision making stage of recognition system.
 The classifier contains two hidden layers, using a log sigmoid activation function to train the algorithm

+How did we built it?

+  The main building block of this project is OCR.
+There are various types of OCR such as easyour, kerasor, pytesseract and so on.
+We searched for the OCR that would predict results with more accuracy.
+Thus Keras ocr and Pytesseract gave much accurate results.

+Problems we ran into:

+  The problems we faced were in the code itself such as importing the libraries, using the proper OCR and so on.Convering it into editable text was quite challenging.

+Future changes and improvements:

+  Though the OCR gives some pretty accurate results it is not pretty accurate.
+In the future this project could be developed with a much developed OCR or we could work on developing the OCR itself.